 Wishes!
 (9/10) – There is no more fitting of a way to close a day in the Magic Kingdom than with Wishes.
 Watch it on Main Street with the fireworks exploding behind Cinderella Castle (best spots are recommended in our Magic Kingdom Fireworks Viewing Guide).
-Make sure to arrive early to watch Celebrate the Magic, a very good show in its own right.
-The FastPass+ viewing spot is okay, but not nearly as good as our recommended locations.
+Currently, FastPass+ is not being offered for Wishes.

 The middle of the day is when you should schedule your FastPass+ attractions and also experience the less-popular (but still excellent) attractions above.
 As time allows, fill in other options from “The Rest” below…

 Astro Orbitor (6/10) – Spinner ride similar to Dumbo.
 Elevated location makes this a fun diversion, especially at night if lines are shorter.